-ELIGIBILITY QUALIFICATION AFFIDAVIT Declaration of Candidacy for Miami-Dade Community Action and Human Services Department and Miami-Dade Department of Public Housing and Community Development Election
+ELIGIBILITY QUALIFICATION AFFIDAVIT

+Declaration of Candidacy for Miami-Dade Community Action and Human Services Department and Miami-Dade Department of Public Housing and Community Development Election
-I, I am eligible to at 10:00 A.M. - 7:00 P.M. or more of the following qualification(s): I live in the target area/NRSA HOME ADDRESS I own property in the target area/NRSA PROPERTY ADDRESS I own a business in the target area/NRSA BUSINESS ADDRESS I am employed in the target area/NRSA EMPLOYMENT ADDRESS I am a Head Start Parent/Guard I am a participant in a CAA spo I am between the ages of 18 - 3 My income falls within the Healt None of the above nsored Elderly Program

-SIGNATURE OF CANDIDATE

-By signing this affidavit, I do hereby declare that all information contained herein is correct to the best of my knowledge.
-If information provided reveals to be false, I will be subject to immediate removal from the committee and waive all rights to appeal or otherwise.

-SIGNATURE OF CANDIDATE

-ELECTION STAFF SIGNATURE
+Advisory Cor years of age e as a Candidate for election to nmittee in theand a registered voter in Miami OU WISH IT TO APPEAR ON THE BALLet the Community Action and Human Ser target area.
+I declare that I be closed County.
+Additionally, I declare the election to be held on: vices and/or PHCD am at least 18 at I am a registered I am eligible to o run for this office based on one of or more of the following qualification(s): I live in the target area/NRSA HOME ADDRESS I own property in the target area/NRSA PROPERTY ADDRESS I own a business in the target area/NRSA BUSINESS ADDRESS I am employed in the target area/NRSA EMPLOYMENT ADDRESS nsored Elderly Program es SIGNATURE OF CANDIDATE best of my kr that all information contained herein is ed reveals to be false, I will be subject ghts to appeal or otherwise.
+SIGNATURE OF CANDIDATE ELECTION STAFF SIGNATURE